Irish Guards 125th anniversary: Colourful events in Carrickfergus, Bangor and Belfast

-Irish Guards 125th anniversary Northern Ireland: Colourful weekend of events in Carrickfergus, Bangor and Belfast
+Irish Guards 125th anniversary Northern Ireland: Colourful weekend of events in Carrickfergus, Bangor, Moira and Belfast

 Known affectionately in the army as 'The Micks', they were formed in 1900 by Queen Victoria to acknowledge the bravery of Irish soldiers during the Boer War.